quarcs-lab/public-website2/content/portfolio/all-publications.md

 ### Main research programs

-- (A) The quantitative geography of sustainable development, growth, and inequality
+- (A) The quantitative geography of sustainable development: Remote sensing, spatial econometrics, and spatial machine learning

+- (B) Regional growth, inequality, and convergence: Perspectives from spatial econometrics and machine learning

-- (B) Measuring the wealth and inequality of subnations: A view from outer space
+- (C) Measuring the wealth and inequality of subnations: Views from outer space using satellite remote sensing

-- (C) Modeling the wealth and inequality of subnations: A spatial econometric approach
+- (D) Modeling the wealth and inequality of subnations: Spatial spillovers and spatial heterogeneity

-- (D) Spatial machine learning and development clusters
+- (E) Spatial machine learning and development clusters

 ### Research publications